acl-services/paprika/packages/ListBoxBrowser/README.md

 # ListBoxBrowser

-It is a React component that allows users to select one or multiple options using two columns, similar to the experience of browsing a file manager in any giving Operative System.
+A two column layout that allows users to select one or multiple options.
+It is similar to the experience of browsing a file manager in any operating system.

 ## Installation